jruwaard/aph_ema_handbook/docs/study-design.md

 Once all decisions related to the sampling plan are made, the procedure should be thoroughly tested.
-As a first step, it can be insightful to simulate the sample plan, as is done below, using the 'sample\_plan' function, which is part of package 'emaph':
+As a first step, it can be insightful to simulate the sample plan, as is done below, using the `sample_plan` function, which is part of package `emaph`:

 ```r